AndhikaNayakaAW/advprog-modul6/README.md

 - If the request is for any other path (e.g., `/bad`), the server returns a `404 NOT FOUND` status and serves a custom `404.html` file.

 This simple request validation ensures that only valid URLs return content, mimicking real-world web server behavior.

+## Commit 4: Reflection Notes

+To simulate a performance bottleneck, I introduced a `/sleep` route in the web server.
+When accessed, this route causes the server to **pause for 10 seconds** using `thread::sleep()` before responding.
+This experiment highlights a critical limitation of single-threaded servers: **a slow request can block all other incoming requests**.

+### Observations

+- Accessing `/sleep` in one browser tab **froze the entire server**, preventing any other requests from being processed until the delay was over.
+- Even when trying to access `/` in a separate tab, the request was blocked until `/sleep` finished executing.

+### Key Takeaways

+- **Single-threaded servers lack scalability**—a single slow request can impact all users.
+- **Concurrency is crucial** in web server design to maintain responsiveness under load.
+- **Multithreading or asynchronous processing** is necessary in real-world applications to ensure smooth handling of multiple requests.

+This experiment deepened my understanding of web server performance and the role of concurrency in handling simultaneous connections efficiently.